mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 This is probably the quickest way to make changes, as it doesn't require you to find the file in the repo first.

+1. Login to your Mattermost GitHub account
-1. Open the Handbook and navigate to the page you want to edit.
+2. Open the Handbook and navigate to the page you want to edit.
-2. Select **Edit on GitHub** in the top right navigation.
-This opens the page in GitHub.
+3. Underneath the blue banner, locate three dots next to the page title at the top of the page.
+Click on the three dots and choose **Edit on GitHub**.
+This action will open the page in GitHub.
 4. In GitHub select the pencil icon in the navigation bar \(above the page header\) called **Edit this file** to open the editable Markdown-format page.
 If you see **Edit this file in your fork of this project** the process is the same, it just means you're not part of the Mattermost organization and are working in a forked repo.
    * To learn more about Markdown formatting, see the [Mattermost guide for formatting text](https://docs.mattermost.com/messaging/formatting-text.html), or [the guide from GitBook](https://docs.gitbook.com/editing-content/markdown).
 5. Make your edits.
 When you're ready to submit your changes, commit your changes to start a pull request.